 Eastern's academic offerings serve the career-related learning needs of students for valuable skills, practical education, job-focused training and personal growth.

 Eastern West Virginia Community & Technical College offers rigorous and relevant programs and grants degrees (at the associate level) and/or certificates in numerous program areas.
 Some programs are career-oriented preparing graduates for entry into job opportunities requiring a certificate or associate degree.
-To those who meet degree requirements in Nursing, Business Management, Administrative Support Technology, Automotive Technology, Wind Energy Turbine Technology, Electromechanical Technology, Iinformation Technology, and Early Childhood Development, the college awards the Associate in Applied Science Degree (A.A.S.).
+To those who meet degree requirements in Nursing, Business Management, Administrative Support Technology, Wind Energy Turbine Technology, Electromechanical Technology, Iinformation Technology, and Early Childhood Development, the college awards the Associate in Applied Science Degree (A.A.S.).

 Back to Top